 As an expert in the areas of trajectory and attitude control systems and levitation systems for maglev trains, amongst others, she then delivered an impressive career and managed projects all over the world.
-For her achievements she received the Bavarian Order of Merit, the Federal Cross of Merit, and as the first woman so far, was honoured with the Werner-von-Siemens-Ring.
+For her achievements she received the Bavarian Order of Merit, the Federal Cross of Merit, and as one of only a few women, was honoured with the Werner-von-Siemens-Ring.

 In this interview, she talks about her exciting ‘journey to the West’, what Franz Josef Strauß had to do with her coming to Bavaria and why she is convinced that we will see many more successful women in the engineering industry in the future.

 After her Abitur, Eveline Gottzein completed an apprenticeship in Electrical Engineering.
 From 1952 until 1957 she studied Electrical Engineering, Mathematics and Physics in Dresden, and after fleeing from East-Germany, in Darmstadt.
 As early as during her studies she worked as an engineer at the Electronic Associates’ European Simulation Centre in Brussels.

 In 1959 she joined helicopter and airplane manufacturer Bölkow in Munich and soon after managed international projects as head of department, amongst others, in Japan, China and Brazil.
 Alongside these activities she did a PhD at TUM on the topic of magnetic levitation trains.
 She is an honorary professor at the University of Stuttgart and “Distinguished Affiliate Professor” at TUM.